As an integrated school, Raphael House is governed by the Board of Trustees and the Proprietors Trust.

 Currently, my paid work is that of CEO for Steiner Education Aotearoa.

 I am a Raphael House parent and ex-pupil (Class 12, 1999).
-My daughter Zoe is in kindergarten and my son Eli is at the Steiner Cottage.
+My daughter Zoe is in Class 2 and my son Eli is in Rimu room.